How do you write an annual report?

 In this section you want to create a positive an inspiring picture of the industry as a whole.
 Here, you should include numeric data about your market share as a player in the industry or positive predictions that indicate the upward trend in the growth of customer awareness of your business, positive reviews or regard and your networking among key players in the industry.
 In this section the aim should be to inspire optimism among major stakeholders.

 3. Include audited statements of income

-Income and expense reports should always be accurately audited before being presented to shareholders, financial institutions, and potential investors.
-This instils an air or reliability and confidence in the reader.
+Income and expense reports should always have been through a professional audit before being presented to shareholders, financial institutions, and potential investors.
+This instills an air of reliability and confidence in the reader.
 This section should include the annual income of the business, alongside the expense statements.
 Financial statements can include balance sheets, income or profit and loss statements and a cash flow statement - they sum up the financial position of the business.

 4. State your financial position